joe-speedboat/workshop.container/01 Docker/11 Docker Image Registry.md

 As you can see, tags can be used to label image versions.

 ## Authenticate against Registry Service
-Dockerhub public image registry used to be free for any usage ...
+Dockerhub public image registry used to be free for any usage.
 But since they reached it's capacity limits, you have to authenticate for bypassing the publick limits.
+You need as well to authenticate against a registry if you want to pull images that are not public.

 ### Anonymous dockerhub limitations
 ```bash